-Data/Parameter N2Odirect-N,i,t

-Data unit t CO 2 e
+Data/Parameter N 2 O {MP,direct-N,i,t} Data unit t CO 2 e

-Description Direct N_2O emissions as a result of nitrogen application on the alternative land use in stratum i in year t
+Description Direct monitored N 2 O emissions as a result of nitrogen application on an alternative land use in stratum i in year t Equations (38), (48) Source of data Project (module E-NA) Description of measurement methods and procedures to be applied See Module E-NA Frequency of monitoring/recording Monitoring must be conducted at least every five years, or prior to each verification event if less than five years QA/QC procedures to be applied See Module E-NA Purpose of data Calculation of project emissions Calculation method See Module E-NA Comments None

-Equations (24), (44), (48), (54)

-Source of data Module E-NA

-Description of measurement methods and procedures to be applied See Module E-NA

-Frequency of monitoring/recording Once per monitoring period

-QA/QC procedures to be applied

-Purpose of data

-Calculation method

-Comments

-Data/Parameter PROPIMM

-Data unit Proportion

-Description Proportion of households living near the UDef PA and UDef LB that are recent migrants

-Equations (51)

-Source of data

-Description of measurement methods and procedures to be applied For sampling requirements refer to CDM Guideline: Sampling and surveys for CDM project activities and programmes of activities.

-Frequency of monitoring/recording Once before first monitoring event of each BVP

-QA/QC procedures to be applied

-Purpose of data Calculation of leakage emissions
+Data/Parameter PROPIMM Data unit Proportion Description Proportion of households living in the project activities region that are recent migrants and are engaging in land use activities identified as a baseline driver of unplanned deforestation Equations (45) Source of data Project (Participatory Rural Appraisal) Description of measurement methods and procedures to be applied For sampling requirements refer to CDM Guideline: Sampling and surveys for CDM project activities and programmes of activities.
+Frequency of monitoring/recording Every six years at baseline renewal QA/QC procedures to be applied For sampling requirements refer to CDM Guideline: Sampling and surveys for CDM project activities and programmes of activities.
+Purpose of data Calculation of leakage

-Calculation method
+Calculation method Survey

-Comments
+Comments None

-Data/Parameter tstart,ss,s
+Data/Parameter t {start,ss,s}

-tend,ss,s
+t {end,ss,s}

-Data unit Date in days
+Data unit Decimal year

 Description Date of image used to interpret the start and end dates of sample s classified in sampling stratum ss

+Equations (60), (61)

+Source of data Project (Metadata provided with high resolution imagery used in sample plot interpretation.
+For ground observations, date of field visit.)

+Description of measurement methods and procedures to be applied N/A

+Frequency of monitoring/recording Monitoring must be conducted at least every five years, or prior to each verification event if less than five years

+QA/QC procedures to be applied N/A

+Purpose of data Calculation of project emissions, calculation of leakage

+Calculation method N/A

-Equations (66), (67) Source of data Metadata provided with high resolution imagery used in sample plot interpretation.
-For ground observations, date of field visit.
-Description of measurement methods and procedures to be applied Frequency of monitoring/recording Prior to the start of each BVP and once per monitoring event QA/QC procedures to be applied N/A Purpose of data Calibration of AD to timespan between imagery Calculation method Comments For images that are composites of multiple imaging dates, the midpoint of the time period represented in the composite must be taken as the collection date.
+Comments For images that are composites of multiple imaging dates, the midpoint of the time period represented in the composite must be taken as the collection date.